redwoodjs/redwood/learn.redwoodjs.com/docs/tutorial/installation-starting-development.md

----
-id: installation-starting-development
-title: "Installation & Starting Development"
-sidebar_label: "Installation & Starting Development"
+# Installation & Starting Development
----

 We'll use yarn ([yarn](https://yarnpkg.com/en/docs/install) is a requirement) to create the basic structure of our app: